Slow Cooker Cube Steak

 • The cubed steaks taste wonderful over a bed of egg noodles.
 Be sure to spoon over some extra gravy on top.

-• In addition to egg noodles, you may enjoy this steak with a side of Slow Cooker Mashed Potatoes, Slow Cooker Green Beans and Bacon, or Jalapeno Mac and Cheese.
-White rice is also great choice to soak up all that gravy.
+• In addition to egg noodles, you may enjoy this steak with a side of Slow Cooker Mashed Potatoes or steamed white rice is also great choice to soak up all that gravy.

 • And don’t forget the dinner rolls or cornbread!